Tony Currenti

-Tony Currenti (born 26 June 1951) is an Australian drummer of Italian descent, best known as a session drummer for Australian hard rock band AC/DC (1975 debut album High Voltage, the "High Voltage" single, and 1984 album '74 Jailbreak) and various Vanda & Young projects – including Stevie Wright (international hit "Evie") and John Paul Young (hit singles "Yesterday's Hero" and "I Hate the Music").
+Antonino "Tony" Currenti (born 26 June 1951) is an Australian rock drummer of Italian descent, best known as a session drummer for Australian hard rock band AC/DC (1975 debut album High Voltage, the "High Voltage" single, and 1984 album '74 Jailbreak) and various Vanda & Young projects – including Stevie Wright (international hit "Evie") and John Paul Young (hit singles "Yesterday's Hero" and "I Hate the Music").

 Early life

-Currenti originally comes from the Italian island of Sicily, where he was born on 26 June 1951.
-He migrated to Australia with his parents, brother and sister in 1967 at the age of 16 with no knowledge of English.
+Currenti was born on 26 June 1951 on the Italian island of Sicily.
+He migrated to Australia on SS Galileo Galilei in August 1967 with his parents, brother and sister at the age of 16, with no knowledge of English.
 After two years, his parents got homesick and went back to Italy.
 Currenti, at that time 18 years old, played in a band around Sydney and thought he had a future in music, so he decided to stay.

 When Currenti was five years old, his dad bought him a piano accordion.
 He learnt to play drums by bashing his accordion and whatever chairs he could find with spoons.
 Currenti bought his first set of drums after he got his first pay packet in Australia.
 It was a second-hand Premier drum kit.
 Currenti later purchased a white Ludwig drum kit with which he did all the session work in the 70s.